 Specific provisions of GDPR, such as the definition of “legitimate interests,” remain open to interpretation.
 This has led to confusion among organizations and legal disputes.

-In 2020, the Irish Data Protection Commission faced criticism for its slow investigation of high-profile cases involving tech giants like Facebook and Google, raising concerns about enforcement efficiency.
+In 2020, the Irish Data Protection Commission faced criticism for its slow investigation of high-profile cases involving tech giants such as Facebook and Google, raising concerns about the efficiency of enforcement.

 Impact on Small Businesses